You may need two jobs to reach financial independence.

 And the last statistic, 50 percent of all millionaires are self-employed or business owners.
 I actually thought this percentage would be higher.
 So this means you can still be employed by someone else and be paid millions.
 Those millionaires who are employed, I’m assuming, are the ones working for Fortune 500 companies and the like and are in top managerial positions.

 From the above, we can safely conclude that to have financial success, you need a college degree.
 You don’t need an advanced degree, and you are probably better off opening your own business and being self-employed (unless you have a path that will lead you fast up the executive ladder to top positions in big companies).
+This information here is key, and a huge reminder that a good education and a college degree are still the doorway to financial freedom.
+Even if you do end up switching careers, having a college degree will still enable your path to financial success.

-I opened my practice in 2004.
+I started my practice in 2004.
 I had to obtain business financing to get it up and running.
-I paid it all off within six years with the revenue generated by the practice.
+I paid it all off within four years with the revenue generated by the practice.
 I hired staff and doctors gradually as the business grew.
 Kept my personal income low in the first five to six years, just enough to pay my bills, send my daughters to private schools, save, and contribute to my retirement fund and to my daughters’ college funds.
 Didn’t take many vacations in that time period.
 Just a few short day trips in the US.

 I hired the first doctor in 2011, and this was a big turning point for me.
 The business loan had been paid off, and I had enough to pay another doc.